 When an infant is diagnosed with Generalized Arterial Calcification of Infancy, things are usually considered quite critical and they may be seen quite frequently in various hospital clinics.
 There will be frequent echocardiograms, blood and urine tests, and vital signs will be monitored closely- blood pressure, pulses, heart rate, height, and weight.

 Infants who suffer from the gastrointestinal complications of GACI may be irritable and difficult to console due to the discomfort they are experiencing.
 They will likely be followed by a gastrointestinal specialist until the GI symptoms have resolved.

 Children who survive GACI may deal with many different long-lasting complications of the disease.
-Because of this they may have a lot of various appointments as they grow.
-Children with GACI are regularly followed by a cardiologist and an endocrinologist and they are monitored with regular echocardiograms, blood and urine testing.
+Because of this, they may have a lot of various appointments as they grow.
+Children with GACI are regularly followed by a cardiologist and an endocrinologist and they are monitored with regular echocardiograms, and blood and urine tests.
 Depending on what other complications of GACI a particular child is dealing with, they may also have regular appointments with audiology, nephrology, physical therapy, or orthopedics.